 Another drawback to using banana peels is that they can attract pests.
 As banana peels break down, they attract insects like fruit flies, which are particularly unwanted on your indoor plants.
-Banana peels can also grow mold if they are placed in a particularly moist area.
+Banana peels can also grow mold or fungus if they are placed in a particularly moist area.

 Banana peels are also not a complete fertilizer.
 They contain some, but not all of the nutrients plants need to thrive.
 If you decide to use banana peels as a fertilizer, you’ll want to use other organic materials or fertilzer products with them.

 Some folks in the plant and garden world are very much against using banana peels as a fertilizer.
 Here’s a great explanation of why one gardener does not recommend using banana peels to fertilize your plants.